 5 Ljubljana neighbourhoods to visit!

-Some might say that Trnovo is still Ljubljana center.
+Some might say that Trnovo is still Ljubljana centre.
 But its calm part.
-In many aspects this is true, since this lovely neighborhood is just a short walk down the Ljubljanica River from the old town.
+In many aspects this is true, since this lovely neighbourhood is just a short walk down the Ljubljanica River from the old town.

 Trnovo is a green oasis where everything slows down.

 You can enjoy your day while sipping coffee in one of the trendy local bars or sit and enjoy the day by the Ljubljanica river.
 No groups of tourists here.

 The symbol of Trnovo is Trnovo Church where the greatest Slovene poet France Prešeren met his muse Julija for the first time.
 Also, Trnovo Bridge is among the rare with live trees.
 A secret masterpiece of Jože Plečnik, full of details and on a quiet spot.
 See it!

 Trnovo is where the great Slovene architect Jože Plečnik lived after returning to Ljubljana from Prague.
 You can visit his house which is a really great museum and legacy to one of the Europe’s finest architectural masters!

 Read the story from our visit of the museum: Visiting Plečnik’s House in Ljubljana!